forcedotcom/salesforcedx-templates/contributing/commit-guidelines.md

   - No DO-NOT-MERGE markers in the subject
   - No MyName/branchname in the subject

-Here's an example of a good and easy to read commit log showing only the subject (slightly modified from our git log output)
+Here's an example of a good and easy-to-read commit log that shows only the subject (slightly modified from our git log output)

 ```